 Types of Delusions

 This is the most common type of delusion.
 The individual believes that he is going to be harmed by a living or non-living thing, another person, group, organization or some force or power despite there being no evidence to support such belief.
 Occasionally the individual experiences the delusions without actually knowing who/what is going to harm him.
 Injury can be either physical injury or damage to his reputation.
 These delusions affect elderly people more and are known as paraphrenia.
 Delusions of persecution are seen in schizophrenia.

 Example: My office colleagues are ganging up against me as I am better than them; they want to belittle me in front of my boss.

 Delusions of grandeur

-The individual believes that he or she is very famous, rich, talented (e.g. performing artist, scientist, inventor), is related to prominent people, etc. Delusions of grandeur is seen in mania and schizophrenia.
+The individual believes that he or she is very famous, rich, talented (e.g. performing artist, scientist, inventor), is related to prominent people, etc. Delusions of grandeur are seen in mania and schizophrenia.